 Volumes have been written on the qualities of the West Course but put simply it’s a combination of the greatest land, greatest design and greatest construction ever seen in this country.
-Full of dramatic undulation, fertile sandy soil and with a natural rugged appearance, it was a gift from the golfing gods.
+Full of dramatic undulation, fertile sandy soil and a natural rugged appearance, it was a gift from the golfing gods.

 Picking out West Course highlights is difficult.
 The bold bunkering is visually spectacular while the rough areas around the tees and bunkers are a mix of native grasses which naturally frame each hole, providing great definition and contrast without distracting from the strategy.
 The greens are simply brilliant and for decades have consistently provided the finest putting surfaces in Australia.
 Large and beautifully contoured they are built to accommodate approaches from a number of angles with each progressively more difficult the further the tee shot strays from the perfect line.